-- Implementing the behaviour policy consistently - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents

-The senior leadership team and the student support teams will support staff in responding to behaviour incidents.
+- providing a personalised approach to the specific behavioural needs of particular pupils; - recording behaviour incidents. - 7.3.2 The senior leadership team and the student support teams will support staff in responding to behaviour incidents.

-5.5 Parents

-Parents are expected to:
+7.4 Parents

-- Support their child in adhering to the pupil code of conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher and year team, or any other relevant staff members promptly
+- 7.4.1 Parents are expected to: - support their child in adhering to the pupil code of conduct; - inform the school of any changes in circumstances that may affect their child's behaviour; - discuss any behavioural concerns with the class teacher and year team, or any other relevant staff members promptly.

-6. 1 Pupil code of conduct
+8 Pupil Code of Conduct

-In the Classroom Pupils are expected to:

-- Have all mobile devices turned off and in their bag - Sit where staff tell them to and stay in their seat unless asked to move - Place planners and equipment on the desk, ready for use

-During Lessons pupils are expected to:

-- Listen attentively, without talking, when someone is speaking - Contribute to discussions and ask for help if needed - Complete all work to the best of their ability - Record all homework in their planner - Contribute to a positive learning environment for all

-At the end of the lesson pupils are expected to:

-- Pack away once the teacher tells them to

-- Wait for the teacher to dismiss them

-- Leave the room tidy for the next lesson

-Outside of lessons pupils are expected to:
+- 8.1 In the Classroom Pupils are expected to: - have all mobile devices turned off and in their bag; Kelvin Hall School does not allow student mobile phones to be used on the school site at any time - sit where staff tell them to and stay in their seat unless asked to move; - place planners and equipment on the desk, ready for use. - 8.2 During Lessons pupils are expected to: - listen attentively, without talking, when someone is speaking; - contribute to discussions and ask for help if needed; - complete all work to the best of their ability; - record all homework in their planner; - contribute to a positive learning environment for all. - 8.3 At the end of the lesson pupils are expected to: - pack away once the teacher tells them to; - wait for the teacher to dismiss them; - leave the room tidy for the next lesson. - 8.4 Outside of lessons pupils are expected to: - show respect to members of staff and each other; - behave in an orderly and self-controlled way; - move quietly around the school; - treat the school buildings and school property with respect; - wear the correct uniform at all times; - accept sanctions when given; - refrain from behaving in a way that brings the school into disrepute, including when outside school.

+9 Rewards and Sanctions

-- Show respect to members of staff and each other - Behave in an orderly and self-controlled way - Move quietly around the school - Treat the school buildings and school property with respect - Wear the correct uniform at all times - Accept sanctions when given - Refrain from behaving in a way that brings the school into disrepute, including when outside school positive behaviour points for displaying behaviours in line with our school values of Hard Work, Respect and Independence, and for contributions to the community or extra-curricular activities.
-The points add up over the course of the school year and can be exchanged for various items in the reward store section of Class Charts.
-In addition to this, students that achieve a specified amount of points will automatically receive phone calls, certificates and letters home from various strands of the school's Middle and Senior Leadership Teams.
-The staged approach to the Classroom Behaviour Policy allows for negative incidents to be recorded on Class Charts at the third or fourth warning about poor behaviour, with the exception of more serious incidents which may be recorded immediately.
+9.1 We recognise that external consequences and rewards are effective ways of encouraging appropriate behaviour.
+We use a system called Arbor to record all positive and negative behaviours displayed by pupils.
+Pupils are awarded positive behaviour points for displaying behaviours in line with our school values of Hard Work, Respect and Independence, and for contributions to the community or extracurricular activities.
+The points add up over the course of the school year and earn students the opportunity to participate in Kelvin Experiences.
+In addition to this, students that achieve a specified amount of points will automatically receive phone calls, emails, text messages and certificates and letters home from various strands of the school's Middle and Senior Leadership Teams.
+The staged approach to the Classroom Behaviour Policy allows for negative incidents to be recorded on Arbor at the third or fourth warning about poor behaviour, with the exception of more serious incidents which may be recorded immediately.
 The school will also work with parents where possible to avoid escalating behaviour using phone calls and meetings where possible to ensure correct learning behaviour is elicited by all pupils.